Thomas Ellis and Sarah Mcginley

 When the first post office was established on the Jumping pound in 1892, it was suggested that it be called Ellisville, but grandfather objected by saying that in time there might be no one living there by that name, which was proven true, and was luckily given the more romantic name of Jumping Pound.

-In 1894, our grandparents, with sons Robert and Tomas Jr., daughters Mary and Martha, moved to Nanaimo BC.
-Martha married Alec Mclennan of Nanaimo.
+In 1894, our grandparents, with sons Robert and Thomas Jr., daughters Mary and Martha, moved to Nanaimo BC.
+Martha married Alexander McLellan of Nanaimo.
 After the death of Thomas and Sarah Ellis in 1916, Mary returned to Jumping Pound and kept house for her brother Oliver until his death in 1940.
 She returned to Nanaimo and passed away in 1954.
+Martha Ellis McLellan also died in 1954 in Vancouver.

 The homestead house of logs was sold to Billy Bradley and was moved to the NW 34.
 The Bradley family lived there until 1908 or 1909.
 The Pepper and then the Norman family lived there until the house was burnt down.